akabhishekrony16/little-lemon/README.md

 # little-lemon
-Final Project For React Mobile App Development Coursera This Branch is for Onboarding and Profile Page Creation
+Final Project For React Mobile App Development Coursera This Branch is For Ordering Offline.